ALangerbeck/1DT305_netspresso_public/README.md

 # Netspresso: a non-invasive power sensor for coffee availability
 by Alfred Langerbeck - al226nm

+## Introduction
-The netspressor project is built to help satisfy one of the basic human needs, Coffee!!
+The netspresso project is built to help satisfy one of the basic human needs, Coffee!!
-The basic purpose is to measure when a device, in this case a coffe brewer, is powered on.
-In adition the power draw of the device is measured.
+The basic purpose is to measure when a device, in this case a coffee brewer, is powered on.
+In addition, the power draw of the device is measured.
-This is a pretty easy problem to solve and in fact i have already made a simple project to do this before by modifying a standard cofee brewer.
+This is a pretty easy problem to solve and in fact i have already made a simple project to do this before by modifying a standard coffee brewer.
-The previous solution was shut down quite quickly when a building maneger walked in and saw the construction, called it a fire hazard and kindly told us not to modify devices in this way in the future.
-So how do you do this without modifying the device and not having to wory about working with the power in the mains directly.
+The previous solution was shut down quite quickly when a building manager walked in and saw the construction, called it a fire hazard and kindly told us not to modify devices in this way in the future.
+So how do you do this without modifying the device and not having to worry about working with the power in the mains directly.

-In this project a split core transformer is used to measure the current that is drawn by the coffee maker with minimal interference with the device itself.
+In this project, a split core transformer is used to measure the current that is drawn by the coffee maker with minimal interference with the device itself.
-The project took about a week of evenings to complete and i hope my experience with the project will help anyone who wants to do anything like this.
+The project took about a week of evenings (~20 hours) to complete, and I hope my experience with the project will help anyone who wants to do anything like this.

 Give a short and brief overview of what your project is about.
 What needs to be included:
     Title